Meetjain1/EDP-DFP-85-ML-Model/README.md

-# Brake-by-Wire Failure Mode Prediction using Machine Learning
+# Brake-by-Wire Failure Mode Prediction using Machine Learning Model

 This project involves the simulation, preprocessing, and modeling of sensor data in a **Brake-by-Wire (BBW)** system to predict key failure indicators.
 Using synthetic data and a suite of regression models, we estimate values representing **Severity (S)**, **Occurrence (O)**, and **Detection (D)** — core elements of a Failure Mode and Effects Analysis (FMEA) framework.